This is a sponsored guest post.

 Determine the Grill Size for Your Express Requirement

 You would be on the safe side by picking 475 sq inches of primary cooking area on iron grates to accommodate big barbecue parties.
 Something like the Char-Broil Performance 4-Burner Cart-style Gas Grill can meet the demands of quick delivery to a handful of guests at a party.
 The multiple burners are a plus as is the large cooking space.
-You can have an extra helping hand at this kind of big grills without having to stumble upon each other in a cramped space.
+You can have an extra helping hand at this kind of big grills without having to stumble upon each other in a cramped space, like when you are camping.
+Don’t set your boat on fire.
+Find a quality boat grill here.

 If the parties you are used to throwing are more intimate with just a few close ones, the Weber Q3200 model type can be a perfect fit.
 The grilling space is barely 390 sq inches.
 The device can fit in anywhere, be it out on the patio or in a narrow balcony.
 So cozy for an urban couple living in an apartment!